paddyohanlon/colmenacowork/README.md

 - @1x: 568px wide x 379px high. (`image-name.jpg`)
 - @2x: 1136px wide x 757px high. (`image-name@2x.jpg`)

+## Front matter

+`keywords:` is included for the primary keyword a post is aimed at.
+E.g. `que es un freelance` would only appear on the Spanish version of the post for this keyword, the English translation would not have that meta attribute.
+The attribute is informational only, it is not used in templates.

+`canonical_url:` should appear on all English pages.
+E.g. `canonical_url: https://colmenacowork.es/que-es-un-freelance-guia-completa`

 ## Running locally

 Install Jekyll: